-The most complete predictor of current stream health in the assessment area may be the simple land-use model utilized by the CWP for the 2004 Stream Health Report.

-Based on that model, it is likely that water quality in Big Tree Creek is impaired by similar pollutants as other subwatersheds with relatively limited intact forest areas and significant levels of rural development, which may include temperature, sediment, fecal coliform bacteria, nutrients, and flow extremes.
-The actual extent of impairment is unknown, but the available data suggest that both temperature and fecal coliform are problems.
+The most complete predictor of current stream health in the study area may be the simple land-use model utilized by the CWP for the 2004 Stream Health Report.
+Based on that model, it is likely that water quality in all three subwatersheds is relatively unimpaired by pollutants.
+The actual extent of overall water quality impairment is unknown; temperature exceedences are likely the most pressing concern, though available data indicates standards are exceeded only slightly.